Adopting an

 Zero Waste Pioneer in Malaysia

 "Technology must serve nature.
-Our Smart City projects in Cyberjaya prove that we can combine modern comfort with a minimal footprint."
+Our Smart City projects in Cyberjaya prove that you can combine modern comfort with a minimal footprint."

 Dr. Hafiz Mansor